theCalcaholic/tabby-frontend/Readme.md

+# Tabby

-# A simple editor for Tabbed profiles which rely solely on HTML and CSS (no Javascript.)
+A simple editor for Tabbed profiles which rely solely on HTML and CSS (no Javascript.)